 8. Diversify your social feeds with Black creators

 The intentions of #BlackoutTuesday in 2020 were noble, even if the execution left little to be desired.
 But elevating Black voices across your Instagram, Facebook, Twitter, YouTube and TikTok feeds is a super-easy way of adding some always-welcome diversity and inclusivity to your everyday scroll sessions.

 Most restaurants have taken quite a financial hit during the coronavirus pandemic, but Black-owned restaurants are even more likely.
 According to data out of the University of California, 41% of Black-owned businesses shuttered since February 2020, compared to 17% of white-owned businesses.
 Give your local Black-owned kitchens and cafes a boost by ordering directly from them for your next take-out meal.

-If 2020 proved anything, it's that anti-racism work is vital for our country's survival.
+If the past few years have taught us anything, it's that anti-racism work is vital for our country's survival.
 And putting our money where our mouth is is one of the simplest ways to show support.
 So, choose a Black-led cause that you're passionate about—the Black Youth Project, say, or the Black Mamas Matter Alliance—and donate those dollars!

 Sagal is a journalist, specialising in lifestyle, pop culture, fashion and beauty.
 She has written for a number of publications including Vogue, Glamour, Stylist, Evening Standard, Bustle, You Magazine, Dazed and Wonderland to name a few.

 Everything new we learned from the 'Vanderpump Rules' extended reunion

 The Peacock 'Vanderpump Rules' extended reunion unleashed even more drama than what was shown on TV